mertrois/Native-Trackpad/README.md

 # Alternative install

+Fusion App Store installer seems to be broken (is made and managed by Autodesk), but you can install add-in manually.
 [Download latest release](https://github.com/pravdomil/Native-Trackpad/releases/download/0.11/NativeTrackpad.zip), unzip and add unzipped folder to Fusion via Scripts and Add-ins.

 ![manual install](install.png)